1952, United States

 No way back to the garden

 Steinbeck has his main character drop the word at the end of the novel.
 Earlier it had been explained that the Hebrew word from the Bible meant that humankind may or may not triumph over evil, that we're allowed—we're given the free will, if you will—to do good.

-But what a cop-out, after all those pages of some characters struggling within themselves to become good, to overcome their inner demons, while others seem to act that way or the opposite quite naturally.
-Especially after such a brilliant job of showing all the factors of fate, human nature, and social pressures that form us.
+But what a cop-out, after all those pages of some characters struggling within themselves to become good, to overcome their inner demons, and others seeming to act that way or the opposite quite naturally.
+Especially after such a brilliant job of showing all the factors of fate, human nature, and social pressures that form them.

 Then we are surprised at the sudden turns in other directions, people moving out of their ruts, though upon reflection they are completely realistic—we should have seen them coming, we feel.